laravel-enso/tables/README.md

 - configurable action buttons
 - beautiful tag rendering for boolean flags
 - can display and format numbers as money values, and the formatting can be customized via the template
-- custom data rendering support via render functions
 - full customization via the use of scoped slots for your columns
 - smart resizing & auto-hide based on screen width.
 Data is still accessible under an optional child row
 - tooltips for columns/rows
 - front-end translations for labels and even data
-- configurable, on-the-fly view modes: compact, striped, bordered, hover and left / center / right data alignment
+- configurable, on-the-fly view modes: compact, striped, bordered, hover
+- configurable column alignment from the template left / center / right
 - preferences/state save for each table in the browser's localStorage
 - server-side Excel exporting of the table data, using your current sorting and filtering choices, with email delivery and optional push notifications
 - reloading of data on demand